-Here’s the latest update of our sidewalk saga.
+Here’s the latest on our sidewalk saga.
 After numerous resident petitions with 80 to 90% of residents opposed, streets slated for sidewalks in Phase 1 were reduced from 10 to 2, streets in Phase 2 were reduced from 9 to 6, then the contractor for Phase 1 withdrew their contract.
 Thanks to opposition and a petition from Laurel street residents the trees shown below were spared.

 A contractor had not been chosen for Phase 2.
 The City Manager advised Council that he was not prepared to put the remaining streets out for bids and suggested a pause in the process, that sidewalks for which there is a clear request from the community impacted by the sidewalk be considered.
 The concern is that once bids are received for the remaining sidewalks more residents will sign and submit petitions to have their street removed from the project.